digitalocean/marketplace-kubernetes/docs/LISTING-README-TEMPLATE.md

 _Write a few paragraphs about *WHAT* the listing is, *WHAT* the software does, and the *VALUE* it brings to users._

 _Include specific details on what this 1-click provides, and the value to users.
 Enumerate the values this 1-click's config gives the user.
-Enumerate the value this software combination, specifically for stacks containing multiple pieces of software, bring to the user.
+Enumerate the value this software combination, specifically for stacks containing multiple pieces of software, bring to the user._

 _Include links for the user to learn more about the software that are not included in the software included section._

-_Recommend CPU and Memory minimum requirements and node pools for test/dev and production for X amount of user_
+_Recommend CPU and Memory minimum requirements and node pools for test/dev and production for X amount of user._

+_If your software is Open Source a thank you to all the contributors is a nice touch.
+Suggest to add something to the effect:_
 Thank you to all the contributors whose hard work make this software valuable for users.